 COMMUNITY PRESCHOOL PROGRAM REGISTRATION

 Our Community Preschool program serves children who are progressing at a rate typical for their age.
 The tuition cost for the program is $350 per month.
 This is a highly desirable program so we use a lottery system and waitlist to ensure equity.
 If openings are still available, children can be enrolled at any time during the school year.
 Parents/Caregivers will provide transportation to and from school daily.
-Our lottery for the 2023-24 school year is CLOSED.
-You are welcome to submit your child's name to our 2023-24 Waitlist
+Our lottery for the 2024-25 school year is closed.

 PRESCHOOL FOR ALL